GabrielCirciu/SimulationOfLife/README.md

 # Simulation of Life

-A simple, yet hardcore, plugin that adds an extra layer of survival mechanics by exhausting the player when performing certain actions such as mining, farming, and fightng.
+A simple, yet hardcore, plugin that adds an extra layer of survival mechanics by exhausting the player when performing certain actions such as mining, farming, building, and fightng.
 Alongside that it adds a specialization system that lets you get less exhausted in a field that you master.
 Intended for large population servers, as solo players can only do so much before their food levels run out.

-All of this works in the backend, but allows players to view their specialization levels if they desire.

 # Features

+### Main Features:
-- **Exhaustion Management**: Players gain Exhaustion when doing certain activities such as mining, fighting, farming
+- **Exhaustion Management**: Players gain Exhaustion when doing certain activities such as mining, fighting, building, and farming
 - **Specializations**: Increase your efficieny by managing what you specialize in, be careful though, you can only be good at so many things

+### Optional:
-- **Configurable Settings**: Customize many parts of your experience, like the exhaustion amounts, cooldown, block exemptions, specialization points gain
+- **Configurable**: Customize many parts of your experience, like the exhaustion amounts, cooldown, block exemptions, specialization points gain, and run speed values
-- **Permission System**: Allows the bypassing of systems or altering for selected roles such as players or admins
+- **Permissions**: Allows the bypassing of systems or altering for selected roles such as players or admins
-- **Block Exemptions**: Exclude specific block types from exhaustion gain
+- **Exemptions**: Exclude specific block types from exhaustion gain
-- **Cooldown System**: Prevent over-exhaustion by modifying cooldowns between exhaustion checks
+- **Cooldowns**: Prevent over-exhaustion by modifying cooldowns between exhaustion checks
 - **Debug Mode**: (somewhat) Detailed logging for troubleshooting
-- **Admin Commands**: From basic functions like reloading the plugin, to advanced statistics to overview the servers specialization distribution
+- **Commands**: From basic functions like reloading the plugin, to advanced statistics to overview the servers specialization distribution

 # Usage